Go Back

 Note: Magic Eden’s Runes-compatible wallet supports swaps.
 You can quickly swap your existing tokens on other chains to Bitcoin within the wallet.

 4. Check out our new Runes Platform.
 You can buy, list and view your Runes on Magic Eden with our new Table View feature.
-If you'd like a walk-through, you can go to our step-by-step Runes Platform guide.

 Pre-runes on Magic Eden